 Editor: change the second paragraph as follows

 The length of the Capability Information field is 2 octets.
-The format of the Capability Information field is defined in Figure 8-38.
+The format of the Capability Information field is defined in Figure 8-38 when transmitted in the OBand and in Figure 8-38a when transmitted in the DBand.
 No subfield is supplied for ERP as a STA supports ERP operation if it includes all of the Clause 19 mandatory rates in its supported rate set.

 Editor: change the caption of Figure 8-38 from “Capability Information field” to “Capability Information field when transmitted in the OBand”